RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 ## Writing Filters

-Filters can be written in the following languages:
+Filters can be written in any programming language. [[Pandoc wrappers and interfaces]] are available in the following programming languages to facilitate modification of the AST:

 | language	| link	| description	|
 |  ------	| ------	| ------	|